vineetk1/interact-keras-model/README.md

 io output file: None
 >>
 ```
 Run the model to display the output of the last layer.
+Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>io run
 Processing may take a long time if the input data is large